msloma/InfoOfUsedScm/README.md

 - Java 21 or higher
 - Maven 3.6 or higher
-- Docker (optional, for containerized deployment)
+- Docker and Docker Compose (for containerized deployment)
+- Kubernetes cluster (for Kubernetes deployment)

 ### Running Locally